benfrick/docs-portfolio/src/commerce/product/api_rollup_threads.md

 In order to use the Product Feed Rollup Threads v2 API, you need to:

-- Obtain a Consumer Channel ID -- REQUIRED
+- **Obtain a Consumer Channel ID -- REQUIRED**

   Contact the Product Feeds Product Owner [Andy Sun](mailto:andy.sun@nike.com) to get a unique Consumer Channel ID for your app.

-- Configure Custom Search Rules -- OPTIONAL
+- **Configure Custom Search Rules -- OPTIONAL**

-  The default key used for rolling up threads is **productInfo.merchProduct.productRollup.key**.
-If you require any custom search rules to refine how threads are rolled up, you can work with the Search team to create them.
+  The default key used for rolling up Threads is **productInfo.merchProduct.productRollup.key**.
+If you require any custom search rules to refine how Threads are rolled up, you can work with the Search team to create them.
 Contact [Patti Cousins](mailto:patricia.cousins@nike.com) for assistance.

 ## <a name="use-cases"></a>Use Cases